Climate movement: Youth Climate Movement

 Younger generations are paying more attention to global events, particularly climate change.
 Research shows that climate change is of greater concern among younger people than older people.
 Over 70% of Americans aged 18 to 34 worry about global warming compared with 62% of those 35 to 54 and 56% who are 55 or older.
 Corner claims that across European countries, young people tend to have similar or higher levels of concern than adults and have a higher sense of risk perception.
 Younger generations are more likely to have learned through general education about climate change in their schooling, and to be aware of the negative effects that climate change has brought to the Earth.
 In addition, they also see climate change as a more serious global event that is relevant to themselves because they will be more impacted, and thus should take the lead on addressing climate change.

-When the pandemic hit, most school strikes movements around the world continued to be held, but moved more onto social media platforms (Twitter, Facebook, etc), resulting in lower participation rates.
+When the COVID-19 pandemic hit, most school strikes movements around the world continued to be held, but moved more onto social media platforms, resulting in lower participation rates.
 However, participation in youth climate movement on social media continued to rise.
 Social media provided an outlet for youth to share their concerns, generate knowledge, and be more politically active since they are not yet able to vote and face logistical limitations in face-to-face participation.

 The research found that activists in their study created a sense of connection to other young people and other climate change activists.
 They usually post their activist identities on their social media account profile.
 (For example, @GretaThunberg, a young climate activist #climatechange#climatestrike #youthmovement).
 What they share in common is that they try to inspire others to do the same in their communities by showcasing themselves as climate activists with a strong voice.
 The strategy for younger activists is to situate themselves within a specific role to create a relevant identity to others and make connections with other people on the internet.
 Thus, regardless of which side the activists are going to support, they are utilizing their social media as a medium to communicate with others in a shared way.
 They are playing an important role focused on engaging a range of supporters worldwide to join in the youth climate movement.YOUNGO is the official children and youth Constituency of the UNFCCC, with members up to 35 years old.
 One of the main tasks of this group is to draft a Global Youth Position Statement to hand officials at the annual UNFCCC Conference of Parties.